Welcome to Harvest Classical Academy

 How can I donate to the school?

 Because HCA is a ministry of Harvest Bible Church, individuals cannot donate directly to the school.
-Instead, individuals can donate to the general ministry fund of Harvest Bible Church here.
+Instead, individuals can donate to the general ministry fund of Harvest Bible Church.

 We do encourage business owners and corporations to donate to the school.
-Donations made will go directly to tuition and staff expenses.
+Donations made will go directly to the overall tuition and staff expenses.
 Donations can be made via e-transfer, cheque, or credit card.

 E-transfers can be sent to email@example.com It is important that you send your mailing address and email address in the memo line and designate your gift as “HCA Donation”.
 This helps us to process the gift properly and give the receipts to the correct people.